 HappySkinCo: https://ca.happyskinco.com/products/ipl-laser-hair-removal-handset?variant=20322950250596 $179

 I have not tried these products, so I cannot attest to their effectiveness.
-I am not disparaging the brands, just this specific product.
+I am not disparaging the brands or saying the product is bad, it’s just that it’s the same product rebranded.
 According to the reviews on the website, many are happy with the product.
 If I were buying I would just go with the cheapest one.

 This could be the case of licensing the product for people to use, but I’m not so sure.
 There is a dark side to this that doesn’t get mentioned.
 Cons such as: